 - 9.1 To safeguard our natural environment and enhance biodiversity through sensitive development which protects and enriches the landscape. - 9.2 In order to conserve and enhance the landscape and biodiversity of the neighbourhood area, it is important to incorporate mitigation measures which are consistent with the local character of the village.
-Preserving the rural characteristic of the village rather than a small town is seen as a priority.
+Preserving the rural characteristic of the village is seen as a priority.